extract

 AMINO_ACIDS

 A dictionary mapping residue names to their nominal integer charges.
-Membership in this dictionary determines whether a residue is treated as an amino acid for backbone handling, truncation, and charge calculation.
+Membership determines whether a residue is treated as an amino acid for backbone handling, truncation, and charge calculation.

 • Neutral: ALA, ASN, CYS, GLN, GLY, HIS, ILE, LEU, MET, PHE, PRO, SER, THR, TRP, TYR, VAL